NOGI Awards

 The NOGI Awards is an award presented annually by the Academy of Underwater Arts and Sciences (AUAS) to diving luminaries and is "considered the Oscar of the ocean world."
 Selection of recipients is based on their record of accomplishments and excellence in the diving world.
 NOGI awards are given out to world-class standouts of the diving community who have distinguished themselves and made a global impact on diving in one or more of four general categories: Science, Arts, Sports/Education, and Environment.
 A fifth NOGI is given for Distinguished Service.

 History

-The NOGI awards originally came in existence as part of the trophy system offered during the 1950s for the underwater division of the New Orleans Grand Isle Fishing Tournament.
+The NOGI awards originally came into existence as part of the trophy system offered during the 1950s for the underwater division of the New Orleans Grand Isle Fishing Tournament.
 NOGI is the acronym for the first four words of the tournament's name.
 In its current form, the NOGI awards date back to 1960 when Jay Albeanese and Louis Cuccia of New Orleans approached the Underwater Society of America for its sanction of an "award to annually recognize leaders in the field of skin and SCUBA diving in four categories."
 Since 1993, the NOGI awards scheme has been the responsibility of the Academy of Underwater Arts and Sciences.
 In 2013, a fifth category "Environment" was added to the awards scheme.